usainzg/dotfiles/README.md

 - When I opened a file again, I automatically go to the last position where it was edited.

-- When I've search for something and it's highlighted across the file, I automatically remove the highlighting when I enter insert mode.
+- When I've searched for something and it's highlighted across the file, I automatically remove the highlighting when I enter insert mode.